 Government Infrastructure Bonds

 Government Infrastructure Bonds are issued by the Central or State Governments or their agencies to finance major infrastructure projects such as roads, railways, and power plants.
-National Highways Authority of India (NHAI), Power Finance Corporation (PFC), Indian Railway Finance Corporation (IRFC) and Rural Electrification Corporation Limited (REC) are the major issuers of government infra bonds.
-These bonds have low risk and has highest safety as backed by central or state governments and are rated AAA.
+National Highways Authority of India (NHAI), Power Finance Corporation (PFC), Indian Railway Finance Corporation (IRFC) and Rural Electrification Corporation Limited (REC) are the major issuers of government infra bonds and are AAA bonds.
+These bonds carry low risk and offer the highest safety, backed by central or state governments.

 National Highways Infra Trust (NHAI InvIT) Bonds allow its investors to fund infrastructure in exchange for fixed returns paid semi-annually or monthly, having long term tenures.
 NHAI InvIT are rated AAA, indicating the highest safety for financial obligations.
 These NHAI bonds are listed on stock exchanges, allowing investors to buy and sell.
 Investors should consider the implications of taxation on bonds, as it can impact one’s post-tax yield.